 - 1. Statement of the candidate's goals for achieving excellence in advising - 2.
-A summary statement indicating the level of student-advising activity (including clubs).
-The statement will include the number of students advised each semester, clubs advised, and faculty involvement with student organizations.
+A summary statement indicating the level of student-advising activity (including

 - 1. Letters and feedback from students attesting to excellence in advising - 2.
 Awards or other indications of excellence in advising - 3.
 Any other relevant material the candidate wishes to provide the committee